Deterministic generation of hybrid entangled states using quantum walks: Introduction

-We propose an efficient scheme that can deterministically produce HE states with fidelities higher than $98 \%$, which is a marked departure from earlier schemes, where it was only possible to do so for a limited class of HE states~\cite{JZK14}.
-While prior schemes relied on single-photon sources and single-photon detectors, our scheme, instead, only requires an implementation of a quantum walk on a lattice, where the initial state of the walker is in a superposition of lattice sites.
-This is comparatively easier to handle, as a quantum walk is just an iteration over simple unitary operations.
-Moreover, using our scheme, we are able to efficiently prepare a larger class of HE states than earlier schemes.
-We provide a characterisation of the different HE states that we are able to generate with our scheme and provide the necessary ingredients to achieve the same (with high fidelity) in the lab.
+Quantum walks are comparatively easier to handle as they are just an iteration over simple unitary operations.
+Moreover, using our current scheme, we are able to efficiently prepare a larger class of HE states than earlier schemes.
+We provide a characterization of the different HE states that we are able to generate with our scheme and provide the necessary ingredients to achieve the same (with high fidelity) in the lab.

 Our scheme offers an extremely good fidelity of preparation of such states, which decreases with the number of steps taken in the quantum walk.
-However, even with $60$ time steps (which, to the best of our knowledge, is currently impractical), we are able to achieve a fidelity greater than $98 \%$.
+However, even with as high as $60$ time steps (which, to the best of our knowledge, is hard to manage), we are still able to achieve a fidelity greater than $98 \%$.
 For as low as $20$ time steps (which is much more practical~\cite{QWStep23,QWStep23a}), we are able to generate HE states with fidelity greater than $99\%$.
 This makes our scheme experimentally viable with the current technology and allows for better efficiency, fidelity and rate of generation than earlier proposals.

 Furthermore, our scheme not only showcases a practical application of quantum walks but also underscores its unique quantum advantage.
-With the increasing significance of using HE states in quantum communication, our approach holds the promise of becoming a pioneering contribution to the burgeoning field of quantum walks, further advancing the overall development of this field.
+In particular, current research in quantum walks has been focused on the generation of several different classes of quantum states~\cite{Innocenti2017,Majury2018,Giordani2019,Fabio2023}.
+Specifically, the generation of highly entangled states using quantum walks is a topic of ongoing research~\cite{Gustavo2013, Chandru2022}.
+In this context, and given the increasing significance of HE states in quantum communication, our approach holds the promise of becoming a pioneering contribution to this burgeoning field, further advancing its overall development.